DeikeLab/jiarongw-postprocessing/README.md

 Files with capital letter contains classes, while files with lowercase letter can be called without an instance.

 ## ./each_project
 Where project specific jupyter notebooks are.
+Including ./windwave ./breaking and ./turbulence

+## ./media
+Scripts that deal with video converting etc.

+## ./doc
+Documentation generated with sphinx.
+To be added.

+## Old Folders
+./Matlab and ./Notebook
+Can be ignored.